MECH ENG 7071 - Mechatronics II

 - Assessment must maintain academic standards.

-The following is an outline of the assessment for this course.
+The above is an outline of the assessment for this course.
 Please note that while every effort has been made to ensure that this information reflects an accurate plan, the coordinator reserves the right to make changes that ensure the continual improvement of the course.
 Any such changes will be made clear during the lectures and via MyUni.

 Assessment Related Requirements